govau/syslog-to-loggregator/README.md

 ## Usage

-syslog_to_loggregator is written to be colocated with a metron_agent.
+syslog_to_loggregator is written to be colocated with a metron_agent, and uses the dropsonde protocol.

 ## Development

 You can run this locally with bosh lite and cf-deployment.

-In these instructions, we add a haproxy onto the router instances group which logs to our syslog server.
+In these instructions, we add haproxy onto the router instances group which logs to our syslog server.

 We assume all git clones occur in `~/workspace`.